310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% bubble Madara %}
 You overestimate me.

-I *could* make her indebted to me and get her to call me “Mama” as thanks, but she’s my beloved, darling daughter — I wanna hear her say it at her own will.
+I *could* make her indebted to me and get her to call me “Mama” as thanks, but she’s my beloved, darling daughter — I wanna hear her say it on her own will.
 {% endbubble %}

 {% bubble Chiaki %}
-…Alright, wonder what I’ll do next… Anzu can’t hang out with me either, so now what…
+…Alright, I wonder what I’ll do next… Anzu can’t hang out with me either, so now what…
 {% endbubble %}

 {% bubble Madara %}